metoppv/improver/doc/source/metadata/Working-with-Metadata.rst

 to be provided via command line in order to make the correct updates:

 Standardisation
-    The “standardise” step at the start of each (Met Office) suite chain has been configured to remove unnecessary attributes from incoming data.
+    In the Met Office implementaiton, the “standardise” step at the start of each suite chain has been configured to remove unnecessary attributes from incoming data.

-New diagnostics
+New parameters
-    If a new diagnostic is to be blended, the name of the model ID attribute needs to be provided via the suite app so that this attribute can be included on the diagnostic file.
+    If a new parameter is to be blended, the name of the model ID attribute needs to be provided via the suite app so that this attribute can be included on the parameter file.
     If this argument is omitted,
     the file will not contain source model information and will not be able to be blended.